 Business Goals Help to Facilitate Accountability

 By encouraging accountability within your organization, your chances of success in completing small process goals and larger outcome goals are improved.
-Additionally, the accountability factor that’s tied to cadence is a two-way street: it highlights success and also sheds light on failures.
+Additionally, the accountability factor that’s tied to cadence is a two-way street: It highlights success and also sheds light on failures.

-The Difference Between Outcome and Process Goals
+Setting Outcome and Process Goals

 In most organizations, goals can be broken down into two categories — process goals and outcome goals.
 If you aren’t sure of the difference, here is an easy way to remember them:

 - Outcome Goals - What you want to achieve

 - Process Goals - The steps or actions you must take to help you attain the outcome goal

 If you’ve read Traction or are familiar with EOS (Entrepreneurial Operating System) Worldwide, then think of your scorecard as your process goals.
 Your company priorities, or outcome goals, are what they refer to as rocks — these are must-have goals destined to get completed due to their importance.
 Rocks may be company-wide or individual goals.
 Their scope isn’t what defines them; their importance is.

 For instance, let’s say you have a goal of obtaining 10 new paying clients in a given month.
 This is a perfect example of an outcome goal.
 However, landing those clients is outside of your control because whether or not you are able to sign those clients depends upon a myriad of other factors including competition, scheduling issues, and yes — even a bit of luck.